-Under Alternative 5 the existing Spruce Railroad Trail (SRRT) would be widened and paved between Phase 1 of the ODT and the Lyre River trailhead as described in Chapter 2.
-This includes the development of new trail in Segment D to provide an accessible trail grade.
+Under Alternative 4, Clallam County would construct 1.5 miles of new, paved trail in the Sol Duc area of the park.
+The existing Spruce Railroad Trail (SRRT) would be widened and paved between Phase 1 of the ODT and the existing parking lot near the Lyre River, including a new trail alignment between the historic railroad grade and the Lyre River parking lot.
+The Lyre River and North Shore picnic area parking lots would not be expanded or paved.
+New trail between the parking lot and the park boundary east of the Lyre River on Water Line road would be developed and paved.
 Best management practices would be implemented during construction and routine maintenance activities to avoid the transport of sediments into Lake Crescent.
 Some degree of sediment transport would continue to occur during rainfall events when surface water from the trail and parking lot eventually enters the lake.